IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/system-ui.md

 ### Panel types

-IndiGO offers a fixed set of panel types that can be used by the system UI.
+TomTom IndiGO offers a fixed set of panel types that can be used by the system UI.

 __Note:__ As part of an upcoming API for creating custom system UI plugins, capabilities will be added to create custom panel types for frontends to use.

 #### Home panel

-The home panel is the main element shown on the screen when starting IndiGO.
-IndiGO's default home panel contains a map that allows the user to plan a trip somewhere and navigate to it.
+The home panel is the main element shown on the screen when starting TomTom IndiGO.
+TomTom IndiGO's default home panel contains a map that allows the user to plan a trip somewhere and navigate to it.
 A frontend can provide an home panel by adding a panel that extends [`HomePanel`](TTIVI_INDIGO_API) to its panels.

 #### Main menu panel